intuit/LocationManager/README.md

 **Manually from GitHub**

-1. Download all the files in the [Source directory](Source).
+1. Download all the files in the [INTULocationManager subdirectory](LocationManager/INTULocationManager).
-2. Add all the files to your Xcode project (drag and drop is easiest).
+2. Add the source files to your Xcode project (drag and drop is easiest).
 3. Import the `INTULocationManager.h` header.

 ## Usage